IPL (Intense Pulse Light) in Hair Removal

 Both IPL light and laser impulses reach the root of the hair via the melanin.
 This stimulation has a ‘damaging’ effect on the root and after a few treatment sessions, will discourage the root in producing new hairs.

 IPL can adjust to exactly match different skin and hair types within a treatment type.
 An example being a variation of IPL called VPL (Variable Pulsed Light).
 VPL enables the user to adjust settings, to increase control of intensity and length of waves of light that VPL devices have.

 Developers recognise that different skin tones have different requirements.
-An perfect example is that thick, course bikini line hair will need different treatment to thinner arm hair.
+An perfect example is that thick, coarse bikini line hair will need different treatment to thinner arm hair.

-IPL is gentler than LASER treatments and has less instance of irritation to the skin.
+IPL is gentler than LASER treatments and has a lesser instance of irritation to the skin.